 When two parties are in the middle of a dispute, there are a few options for resolution.
 Each party needs to be aware of the differences between construction litigation and arbitration so they can jointly agree upon the best solution for their dispute.

-As defined by Trent Cotney, P.A., construction litigation occurs when two disputing parties cannot solve their dispute using mediation, so their case must be tried in court by a jury or a judge.
+As defined by Cotney Construction Law, construction litigation occurs when two disputing parties cannot solve their dispute using mediation, so their case must be tried in court by a jury or a judge.
 The court case would include the plaintiff, the party that is claiming the charge, and the defendant, the party that has had the charge brought against them.

 On the other hand, construction arbitration involves the process of finding a resolution that comes about from a non-affiliated third party that will review the case and come to a conclusion.
 This person is known as an arbitrator, and their decision is legally binding for both parties.
 Litigation is known to be the last effort in a dispute, an alternative being arbitration.

 If both parties decide to proceed with litigation, they would need to hire a Tampa contractor attorney for the case.
 Arbitration construction does not take place in a courtroom and does not necessarily need an attorney although it is highly recommended, which can cut down on those fees.
 However, an arbitrator does need to be hired, and the costs can vary depending on the arbitrators experience and the categorization of the claim.

 When it comes to disputes, and methods of which to settle them, the arbitration process moves a little more quickly.
 Once both parties have mutually decided on an arbitrator, they can begin the process.
 On the other side, since litigation takes place inside a courtroom, the case won’t get started until there is availability, which could take months.